zibobilo/My-jukebox-haku/ReadMe.md

-## This my attempt to the Haku Challenge
+## This is my code for the Haku Challenge

 I will explain all the important details in this document.